-Welcome to the UA Global Law blog, an unofficial forum for sharing the growing number of activities, academic programs, and outreach opportunities happening within the School of Law designed to grow and enhance our International Community.
+Welcome to the UA Global Law blog, an unofficial forum for sharing the growing number of activities, academic programs, and outreach opportunities that connect the University of Arkansas School of Law with the international community.

 Monday, April 1, 2013